 Research shows education can be a predictor of health outcomes, as well as a path to address inequality in communities.4 Better education can lead to people having an increased understanding of their personal health and health needs.
-Higher education can also lead to better jobs, which can result in increased wages and access to health insurance.
+Higher education can lead to better jobs, which can result in increased wages and access to health insurance.

-In the Hospital's community, there is an 86.5% high school graduation rate, which is lower than the state and national rates.
-The rate of people with a post-secondary degree is lower in the Hospital's community than both that of the state and the nation.
+In the Hospital's community, there is an 88.5% high school graduation rate, which is the same as both the state and national rate.
+The rate of people with a post-secondary degree is also similar in the Hospital's community to that of the state and the nation.

 Early childhood education is uniquely important and can improve the cognitive and social development of children.
-This helps provide the foundation for long-term academic success, as well as improved health outcomes.
+This helps provide the foundation for long term academic success, as well as improved health outcomes.
 Research on early childhood education programs shows that long-term benefits include improved health outcomes, savings in health care costs and increased lifetime earnings.5

-In the Hospital's community, 48.2% of 3-4-year-olds were enrolled in preschool.
+In the Hospital's community, 48.8% of 3-4-year-olds were enrolled in preschool.
 This is lower than the state (51%) and slightly higher than the national (47.4%) rate.
 There is a large percentage of children in the community who may not be receiving these early foundational learnings.